ArctosDB/documentation-wiki/_documentation/locality.markdown

     may often be the same.

-Locality Nickname is a globally-unique human-readable “locality ID” commonly used to unambiguously associate one or more specimens to a locality.
+Locality Nickname is a globally-unique human-readable "locality ID" commonly used to unambiguously associate one or more specimens to a locality.